Best Tinted Sunscreens for Zoom-Ready Skin in One Step

 How do I reapply SPF during a full day of video calls without ruining my base?

-Use a small amount of the same tinted sunscreen and press it over high-exposure areas like the forehead, cheeks, and nose, then perfect with a damp sponge.
-Keep layers thin.
-If you need a quick mattifying touch-up, use blotting paper first so you do not push oil into the product.
+Use a small amount of the same tinted sunscreen and press it onto the forehead, cheeks, and nose, then blend the edges with a damp sponge.
+If you are oily, blot first so you are not layering fresh product over excess shine.

 As an Amazon Associate, we earn from qualifying purchases made through links on our site.